Rafał Betlejewski

-Rafał Piotr Betlejewski (born 30 October 1969 in Gdańsk) is a Polish performer, paratheatre artist, writer and copywriter.
+Rafał Betlejewski (born 30 October 1969 in Gdańsk) is a Polish performer, paratheatre artist, writer and copywriter.

 He is the founder of the Transparent Theater and the creator of social campaigns, including Burn Shame and I miss you, Jew.
 He is interested in the phenomena of identity, social roles, as well as language and social communication.

 Professional activities

 Betlejewski is the founder of the advertising agencies Cytryna Advertising Agency and Colleagues Strategy & Creation.
 Some of his work there included advertising campaigns for Mlekpol, a dairy cooperative and the largest milk company in Poland, as well as for mobile phone network Era.
 He is also the president of the board of the Advertising People Association.

 Until 2017, he ran the programs DeFacto and Betlejewski.Provocations on TTV.
 In the past, he also hosted broadcasts on Polish Radio RDC, including among others, Betlejewski on Saturdays and Science Frikszyn – about science with people on Tuesdays.
 He left the station in 2015 in protest of the dismissal of editor-in-chief Ewa Wanat.

 In 2015, together with Ewa Wanat and Tomasz Stawiszyński, he founded Public Medium radio as part of a project of the same name, along with a team of professional and civic journalists, experts, and social activists.